There’s no reward in normal.

 We, not you.
 Her son wasn’t in it alone anymore and she’d made it safe to try.
 Within a week, he’d interviewed and chosen a math tutor and his assignments were being handed in.

-If you want to know more about being your teen’s ally so they feel safe to try, join me in The Empowered Parent Community.
-I’ll be answering your questions and addressing challenges with personalized answers on December 21st at 1pmPT.
+If you want to know more about being your teen’s ally so they feel safe to try, join my FREE masterclass and learn the SECRET to getting your teen to like AND listen to you.